Meet Our Camp Staff

-Welcome back to 3rd year PD Georgia who began here 13 years ago as a pioneering Australian camper and then a counselor for many years, working at the waterfront and ropes areas, teaching sports and looking after campers of all ages, particularly our teen programs recently.
+Welcome back to 4th year PD Georgia who began here 14 years ago as a pioneering Australian camper and then a counselor for many years, working at the waterfront and ropes areas.
 An accomplished debater and speech writer, Georgia has degrees in history and literature and has completed her Masters degree in Screenwriting at the Victorian College of the Arts in Melbourne.

-Michelle returns to HVC for her second summer.
+Michelle returns to HVC for her third summer.
 For many years she worked in the mental health system as a case manager for emotionally disturbed children and their families and as a counselor for at-risk middle schoolers.
-She has used care animals in these contexts and is an accomplished dog obedience trainer.
-She's also an accomplished stage manager and led HVC's "backstage ninjas" as well as being a lifeguard here and looking after our farm animals.
+Michelle is a dog obedience trainer and also an accomplished stage manager and led HVC's "backstage ninjas" as well as looking after our farm animals.

 Year-Round Office Staff

 These are the folks you’ve been talking to this winter and during the camp season as well!

 Lucia started working at Hidden Valley in 1989 while she was a student at nearby Unity College.
 After graduating in 1992 with a Bachelor's degree in Park Management she began her full time position as Office Manager at Hidden Valley.